almaan/breast_dge/scripts/tumor_extraction/README.md

 Three parameters are used for cluster generation:

-    max_distance    - the maximum manhattan distance for two spots to be considered neihbours min_spots       - the number of neihbours a spot must have to be considered an inner point of the cluster min_total_spots - the minimum number of spots that a cohort of spots must have to be considered a tumor
+    max_distance    - the maximum manhattan distance for two spots to be considered neihbours min_total_spots - the minimum number of spots that a cohort of spots must have to be considered a tumor norm            - Which Minkowski norm to be used in distance estimation

 # Installation
 ## 1. Clone repo